Havana: Post-revolution

-After the revolution of 1959, the new government under Fidel Castro began to improve social services, public housing, and official buildings.
-Nevertheless, after Castro's abrupt expropriation of all private property and industry (May 1959 onwards) under a strong communist model backed by the Soviet Union followed by the U.S. embargo, shortages that affected Cuba in general hit Havana especially hard.
+After the Cuban Revolution in 1959, the new revolutionary government under Fidel Castro began to improve social services, public housing, and official buildings.
+Nevertheless, Castro's abrupt expropriation of all private property and industry (under a Marxist-Leninist model), followed by the U.S. embargo against Cuba in 1960, led to shortages that hit Cuba and Havana hard.

 By 1966–68, the Cuban government had nationalized all privately owned business entities in Cuba, down to "certain kinds of small retail forms of commerce" as per law No. 1076.

 An economic downturn occurred after the collapse of the Soviet Union in 1991.
-Soviet subsidies ended, representing billions of dollars that the Soviet Union had given the Cuban government.
-Many believed the revolutionary government would soon collapse, as happened to the Soviet satellite states of Eastern Europe.
+The two countries had close relations, and when Soviet subsidies ended, billions of dollars that Cuba was receiving from the Soviet Union were lost.
+Many believed the revolutionary government would soon collapse, as happened to the Soviet satellite states in Eastern Europe.

 21st century

-Tourism in Cuba has brought foreign investors to remodel the nationalized, former Manzana de Gomez building, and turn it into the Gran Hotel Manzana Kempinski La Habana, a new 5-star hotel attempting to develop a new hospitality industry.
-In Old Havana, a number of streets and squares have been rehabilitated in an effort to rebuild for tourists.
-But Old Havana is a large city, and the restoration efforts concentrate in all on less than 10% of its area.
+Tourism in Cuba has brought foreign investors to remodel the nationalized Manzana de Gómez building and turn it into the Gran Hotel Manzana Kempinski La Habana, a 5-star hotel, showing efforts to develop the city's hospitality industry.
+In Old Havana, a number of streets and squares have been rehabilitated in an effort to attract more tourism.

 On the night of 27 January 2019, an unusually violent and destructive tornado ripped through Havana.
 The tornado killed eight people and injured over 190.
 It was assigned an official rating of EF4 on the Enhanced Fujita scale by the Cuban Meteorology Institute, making this the first F4 or EF4 tornado in Cuba since 1940.

 Administration

-Spanish Colony (1550 - 1601)
+Governorate (1550 - 1601)

-The Havana City Council first started in 1550.
+The Havana City Council was first created in 1550, during the Governorate of Cuba.

-In 1557, the Council voted to ban all freed black men from owning taverns, inns, selling tabaco, or wine.
+In 1557, the Council voted to ban all freed black men from owning taverns, inns, and selling tobacco or wine.

-Captaincy General (1550 - 1898)
+Captaincy General (1607 - 1898)

 Under the Captaincy General of Cuba, the Havana City Council existed.